StephenJLu/hashnode-archive/cme0ryudo000j02leae9jbugi.md

 These examples refer to disability, but the main point can apply to various forms of inclusion, such as sex, race, religion, gender identity, sexual orientation, and so on.

-Put simply, inclusion is the acknowledgement of being human.
+Simply put, inclusion is the acknowledgement of being human.

 > “I don’t want to hire anyone with disabilities.
 They cost more and I have to do more paperwork, plus it’s not a good look for the lab.”